benwei/JuluCharts/Readme.md

 # Introduction

-This is a experiment for pyGUI.
+This is a experiment to write a chart UI by [pyGUI](http://www.cosc.canterbury.ac.nz/greg.ewing/python_gui/).

 # Experiments
 ## Line chart in dynamic data